Two Acts, Thru Sung / Operetta, Rated PG

 who refuses to believe Valjean can change his ways.
 Finally, during the Paris student uprising of 1832, Javert must confront his ideals after Valjean

-Epic, grand and uplifting, LES MISÉRABLES SCHOOL EDITION packs an emotional wallop that has thrilled audiences all over the world.
-The sung-through pop opera is ideal for a cast of exceptional singers and
+Epic, grand and uplifting, Les Misérables School Edition packs an emotional wallop that has thrilled audiences all over the world.
+The sung-through piece is ideal for a cast of exceptional singers and

 overflows with melodies that are already standards.
-Broadway's legendary musical has been specially adapted to meet the
+This author-approved edition has been

 abridged to a running